a-pradono/youtube_sentiment/README.md

   <img width="400" height="200" src="https://github.com/a-pradono/youtube_sentiment/blob/main/Images/figure-02.jpg">
 </p>

-Just out of curiosity, I would like to know how many comments in the YouTube video that get likes from other users.
-The figure below shows that most of the comments with likes only have 29 % while the comments without likes have dominated the data frame by 71 %.
+Since there are comments with and without likes, I would like to know how many comments in the YouTube video that get likes from other users.
+The figure below shows that most of the comments with likes only have 29% while the comments without likes have dominated the data frame by 71%.

 <p align="center">
   <img width="250" height="250" src="https://github.com/a-pradono/youtube_sentiment/blob/main/Images/figure-03.jpg">